7 marvels of motion capture

 Which motion captured movies did we miss off our list?
 Let us know in the comments below!

 Over the last 20 years, Dan has edited a number of print magazines and websites, including Computer Arts, 3D World and ImagineFX, and has written for publications including the Sunday Times, the Guardian, the Manchester Evening News, Manchester United Magazine, T3, and many more.
-He is currently the digital editor of Creative Bloq's sister magazine, Wallpaper*.
+He has also worked as the digital editor of Creative Bloq's sister magazine, Wallpaper*.